EXPERIENCED FORT COLLINS BIKE ACCIDENT LAWYER

 Many accidents occur due to inattentive, distracted and angry drivers.
 Drivers do not want to wait a few seconds to pass a cyclist as everyone is in such a hurry.
 Drivers are stressed and anxious so a bicyclist in the roadway causes them anger and frustration.

 In Europe and other countries, bicycles are a part of everyday life.
 If you go to Amsterdam or other Scandinavian countries, you will find that bicycles are really the main method of transportation.
-Thus, everyone is on the look out for cyclists.
-Bike accident lawyers might have difficulty making a living there!
+Thus, everyone is on the lookout for cyclists.
+A Fort Collins Bike accident lawyer might have difficulty making a living there!

 Colorado is basically a more friendly state than most states in our country.
 Many top professional cyclists live in Boulder, Colorado and throughout our mountain towns, as well.
 Boulder is the home of top professional cyclists like Taylor Phinney and TJ VanGarderen.
 These two cyclists are among many in Boulder and they compete in the greatest bicycle race in the world, the Tour de France.
 Colorado is ranked as one of the top states in our country for fitness.
 Thus, you see people here everyday riding bicycles, running and hiking.
 Colorado is one of the fittest states in the US.